 Much of Gaiman's work has been adapted for visual media including Stardust, Coraline (BAFTA winner for Best Animated Film), Neil Gaiman’s Likely Stories, and How to Talk to Girls at Parties (directed by John Cameron Mitchell).
 The hit series American Gods started its second season on Starz in March 2019.
 Good Omens, debuted as an Amazon Prime series on May 31, 2019.
-Sandman is currently in development as a major motion picture, in addition Gaiman is producing a series based on Mervyn Peake’s Gormenghast books.
+Sandman is currently in development as a live-action TV series, in addition Gaiman is producing a series based on Mervyn Peake’s Gormenghast books.
 "The Truth is a Cave in the Black Mountains" is a novelette he turned into a performance piece which was performed widely, including at Carnegie Hall.
 Gaiman's commencement address "Make Good Art," received 1.5 million views, and was released as a book illustrated and designed by Chip Kidd.

 A self-described "feral child who was raised in libraries," Gaiman credits librarians with fostering a life-long love of reading.
 He is a passionate advocate for books and libraries, and a supporter and former board member of the Comic Book Legal Defense Fund.
 His blog has more than a million regular readers, and over two million people follow him on Twitter.
 Born in England, Gaiman lives in the United States and teaches at Bard College.
 He is married to artist/musician Amanda Palmer, with whom he sometimes performs.